The Things We Did Last Summer

-On this day in 1993, musician and songwriter Sammy Cahn passed away.
+On this day (January 15) in 1993, musician and songwriter Sammy Cahn passed away.
 Cahn wrote the song that I’m covering today – “The Things We Did Last Summer”, which debuted in 1946.
 His songs won 4 Academy Awards including one for “Three Coins in a Fountain.”
 This time I’m trying to let my “inner trumpet” out.

 I’ve always loved this melancholy and romantic song, and for me the classic version is sung by Sinatra.
 This was only one of many songs that Cahn and Jimmy Van Heusen wrote for Frank Sinatra.
 They were almost considered to be his personal songwriters – producing such songs as “All the Way”, “Come Fly With Me”, “High Hopes”, “Call Me Irresponsible”, “My Kind of Town (Chicago Is…)” and “Love and Marriage.”